-CDS 440 Voice and Fluency (3)
+CDS 440 Voice and Craniofacial Disorders (3)

-Spring This course will begin with a brief review of the anatomy and physiology of respiration and the larynx.
-Students will then learn about vocal health and types of vocal pathology and disorders.
-Vocal assessment and rehab/management will be covered in detail.
-The second half of the course will cover the nature, theories, etiology, assessment and management of fluency disorders from preschool children through adults.
+This course will begin with a brief review of the anatomy and physiology of the head and neck.
+Students will then learn about underlying conditions that cause structural communication disorders including but not limited to vocal fold pathology and craniofacial disorders.
+Students will be introduced to assessment and management of the speech, voice and resonance disorders that occur in structural communication disorders.
 Prerequisites: CDS 230, 240 and 250.